 Yellow Flag Is a non-native plant of marshes and wet meadows, it is similar to the Blue Flag Iris; the plant grows 1 to 3 feet high with solid stems.
 The plant is considered invasive - see notes at bottom of page.

-Leaves are sword shaped, 20 to 40 inches long, dark green, with a raised (thickened) mid-rid, not prominently veined.
+Leaves are sword shaped, 20 to 40 inches long, dark green, with a raised (thickened) mid-rid, and not prominently veined.
 Basal leaves rise from the root in a fan shape, erect, and then later drooping.
 The flower stem may also have leaves and these usually rise equal to or higher than the flower stalk.